bluefroguk1/empire-dump/content/Wiki/Magic Items/Corsair_s Bloody Mask.md

 * Effect: Gain 1 rank for the [[Blood and Salt]] and [[Merciless Wrath of the Reaver]] [[Rituals|rituals]], subject to the normal rules for effective skill.
 * [[Materials]]: Crafting the [[Corsair]]'s Bloody Mask requires five ingots of [[Tempest jade|tempest jade]], three measures of [[Dragonbone|dragonbone]], and three measures of [[Iridescent gloaming|iridescent gloaming]].
 It takes one month to make one of these items.
 "May the wind be at your backs, your sails remain full, and your prow hold fast."
 "May your blades remain keen, your armour stalwart and your minds clear.
-Be not afraid, for you have magic at your back."
+Be not afraid, for you have [[Magic|magic]] at your back."